belladasilva/belladasilva/README.md

             cout << " Currently focusing on learning full-stack development and improving my coding skills!" << endl;
         }

     void funFact() {
-            cout << " Fun Fact: I’m passionate about traveling, and coding empowers me to work from anywhere — the world is my office!" << endl;
+    cout << " Fun Fact: I dream of coding from a beach… but in reality, it’s just me debugging at 3 AM with the help of the coffee" << endl;
 }

 void philosophy() {
     cout << " // Life’s just a debugging session" << endl;